Creating policy manually

 Edit policy

-Default policy allowing all the programs and users to access the protected folders
+New policy allowing all the selected programs and users to access the protected folders

 Besides listing the trusted programs one by one, you can select a class of programs allowed to access the folder.
 Click the All signed programs option to allow securely signed executables to read files in the folder.
 As explained in the Code signing article: "Code signing is the process of digitally signing executables and scripts to confirm the software author and guarantee that the code has not been altered or corrupted since it was signed".
 So by setting the All signed programs option you will trust the vendors who securely signed their software to guarantee that their programs will not contain code harmful to your data.